OrestisFlp/Hash-table/README.md

-# Hash Table
-Develop a simple hash table.
+# Develop a simple hash table